freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 ## Scene View Preview

-Select either the Wire Rail GameObject or its spline child to display the authored rail centerlines in the Scene view.
-Each rail uses a different preview color, and every layout start is labeled with its layout number and rail count.
+Select either the Wire Rail GameObject or its spline child to display the active rail centerlines in the Scene view.
+Each rail uses a different preview color, and every layout start is labeled with its layout number plus active and available rail counts.
 A thick, high-contrast center spine marks the editable spline route over the generated geometry.
 The generated render tubes remain visible normally in the Scene and Game views.

 Selecting the Wire Rail also displays an **Edit Wire Rail Spline** button in the Scene view.
 While spline editing is active, knots appear as outlined circular grips; the active knot is gold, and editable Bézier tangents appear as smaller cyan grips joined to it by thick arms.
 A grip becomes active on the same mouse-down that starts its drag, so it does not need to be selected before moving it.
 Clicking a knot also displays Unity's standard position gizmo for axis- and plane-constrained movement.
 Hover a grip for its action hint.
 The panel also shows the double-click shortcuts: double-click the route line to insert a knot at that position, or double-click a knot to remove it.
 An open spline keeps at least two knots, and a closed spline keeps at least three.